zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Convert to Integer Immediate                  |  IM      |   5F          |  ```FIXI, R1 I```                 |    OGLE        |

-The real short format immediate operand `I` is converted to a 32-bit two's complement integer and the result stored in register R1.
-If overflow occurs, the result is zero and the O bit of the CCR is set.
-The result is compared to zero to set the other CCR bits.
+The real short format immediate operand `I` is converted to a 32-bit two's complement integer and the result stored in register `R1`.
+If overflow occurs, the result is zero and the O bit of the `CCR` is set.
+The result is compared to zero to set the other `CCR` bits.

 ### 107. FLOOR